sitelabanalytics/v7-theboogie-collective/README.md

-# Velocity x Serverless 🛸
+# Velocity7 The Boogie Collective 🛸
 Velocity written in Astro for Serverless Function capability and a 0.4 second LCP average load time.